squinkylabs/SqHarmony/docs/phasepatterns.md

 Use Expert UI will switch the RIBS controls from the easy to set default controls, to continuous knobs that allow more settings, with somewhat more effort.

+## Expert UI

+This is something of a misnomer - the "Expert UI" isn't particularly difficult to use.
+In the normal default UI the "Total" control is a drop down with some convenient values to pick.
+The other UI uses a continuous knob to let you pick and total clocks setting from zero to four.

+The normal "Dur" UI is a stepped knob going from one to 32 clocks, whereas the Expert UI has a knob that is not stepped, and goes from 1 to 128 clocks.

+The only thing that is "expert" about that UI is that it can be tricky to get the exact number you want in there.
+Often using the standard context menu and then typing in a value will get you what you want.

+Note, too, that there is a bug where after you change UI modes the knobs don't always behave exactly correct.
+If you have issues with this, quit VCV Rack and launch again.

 ## More about what is going on inside

 As you can see in the block diagram, there is not a ton going on inside this module.